Collecting The Puzzle Pieces: Disentangled Self-Driven Human Pose Transfer by Permuting Textures: Abstract

 \section{Abstract}

-Human pose transfer aims to synthesize a new view of a person under a given pose.
-Recent works achieve this via self-reconstruction, which disentangles pose and texture features from the person image, then combines the two features to reconstruct the person.
-Such feature-level disentanglement is a difficult and ill-defined problem that could lead to loss of details and unwanted artifacts.
-In this paper, we propose a self-driven human pose transfer method that permutes the textures at random, then reconstructs the image with a dual branch attention to achieve image-level disentanglement and detail-preserving texture transfer.
-We find that compared with feature-level disentanglement, image-level disentanglement is more controllable and reliable.
-Furthermore, we introduce a dual kernel encoder that gives different sizes of receptive fields in order to reduce the noise caused by permutation and thus recover clothing details while aligning pose and textures.
-Extensive experiments on DeepFashion and Market-1501 shows that our model improves the quality of generated images in terms of FID, LPIPS and SSIM over other self-driven methods, and even outperforming some fully-supervised methods.
-A user study also shows that among self-driven approaches, images generated by our method are preferred in 72\% of cases over prior work.
+Human pose transfer synthesizes new view(s) of a person for a given pose.
+Recent work achieves this via self-reconstruction, which disentangles a person's pose and texture information by breaking the person down into parts, then recombines them for reconstruction.
+However, part-level disentanglement preserves some pose information that can create unwanted artifacts.
+In this paper, we propose Pose Transfer by Permuting Textures (\modelname{}), an approach for self-driven human pose transfer that disentangles pose from texture at the patch-level.
+Specifically, we remove pose from an input image by permuting image patches so only texture information remains.
+Then we reconstruct the input image by sampling from the permuted textures for patch-level disentanglement.
+To reduce noise and recover clothing shape information from the permuted patches, we employ encoders with multiple kernel sizes in a triple branch network.
+On DeepFashion and Market-1501, \modelname{} reports significant gains on automatic metrics over other self-driven methods, and even outperforms some fully-supervised methods.
+A user study also reports images generated by our method are preferred in 68\% of cases over self-driven approaches from prior work.
+Code is available at \url{https://github.com/NannanLi999/pt_square}